SwissClinicalTrialOrganisation/secuTrial_recipes/delete_patient/README.md

 11. Click "Delete" and confirm "Delete".

-This recipe was tested under Secutrial version 5.5.1.10
+This recipe was tested under secuTrial version 5.5.1.10